copy2018/MySpeed-Start9/instructions.md

 📊 MySpeed generates clear statistics on speed, ping, and more

-⏰ MySpeed automates speed tests and allows you to set the time between tests using Cron expressions
+⏰ MySpeed automates speed tests and allows you to set the time between tests

 🗄️ Add multiple servers directly to a MySpeed instance